jvdsande/nanoslices/packages/types/README.md

 - `snapshot()`: Return a deep representation of the current state as a plain JS object, no atoms.
 - `setContext(context)`: Replace the context initially passed in `createStore` with a new value.
 In TypeScript, the new context type must be compatible with the original context type.

+**Testing methods:**

+_Specific methods used for testing._

+- `spy(options)`: Enable spying on action execution, and easily updating the state in a test environment.
+Returns a `StoreSpy` object complete with useful options for testing.
+Takes an `options` parameter to configure the testing environment.

+  **Options:**
+  - `reset`: Testing hook in which to reset the state and actions history.
+Pass it one of your testing framework lifecycle functions such as `beforeEach`.
+  - `restore`: Testing hook in which to restore the state, removing the spy altogether.
+Pass it one of your testing framework lifecycle functions such as `afterAll`.
+  - `context`: Partial context to set in place of the normal store context, useful for injecting service mocks relevant to the current test suite.
+  - `snapshot`: Partial snapshot of the state to apply when `reset` is called, useful for bringing the state to a relevant value for the current test suite.

+  **StoreSpy fields:**
+  - `context(context)`: Takes a new partial context and replace the store context.
+Useful for injecting mocks relevant to a specific test.
+  - `snapshot(snapshot)`: Takes a partial snapshot and apply it to the store.
+Useful for bringing the state to a relevant value for a specific test.
+  - `clear()`: Clears all recorded actions, to get back an empty history.
+  - `reset()`: Resets the state to its original state, then applies the snapshot passed as option to `Store.spy()`, if any.
+Also calls `clear()` internally.
+    Prefer using the `reset` option rather than calling `reset()` yourself.
+  - `restore()`: Restore the state to its original state, and removes the spy completely.
+Prefer using the `restore` option rather than calling `restore` directly.
+  - `history`: Array containing an entry for each action that have been called since the last `clear()` call.
+Each action log is an object containing a `type` field equals to `@action.[path.to.slice].[actionName]` and a `payload` field equals to the `arguments` passed to the action.
+    If an action returns a `Promise`, then an additional entry is added after the `Promise` resolves or rejects.
+The `type` is the same as the action, with either a `(success)` or `(fail)` suffix.

 ## Advanced usage